 Juan works in the modelling of multiphase flow in pipelines using a mechanistic approach.
 Previously, he held research positions at the Micro & Nano Fluids Group of the University of Warwick, and before at Los Alamos National Laboratory, and the University of California, Irvine, USA.
 He also worked for 6 years in the oil industry as Research Engineer for the upstream sector.
 His research interests include modelling and numerical simulation of multiphase flows, interfacial instabilities, porous media flow, and rarefied gas dynamics.
-Juan is a mechanical engineer with MS and PhD degrees in Mechanical & Aerospace Engineering from the University of Minnesota, USA.
+Juan is a mechanical engineer with MS and PhD degrees in Mechanics & Aerospace Engineering from the University of Minnesota, USA.

 Dr Juan Padrino

 Bowen has completed his PhD in ‘Slug Flow-Induced Vibration and Vortex-Induced Vibration of Subsea Risers’ at Newcastle University.
 He has been working on the combined internal and external flow-induced vibration problem through theoretical, numerical and experimental approaches, focusing on the modelling, analysis and prediction of structural behaviour under flow-induced loads.
 He received a BEng degree in Naval Architecture with Ocean Engineering from the University of Strathclyde and Harbin Engineering University.
 His research interests include multiphase flow modelling, flow-induced vibrations, fluid-structure interactions, structural dynamics and control in the oil and gas area for deep-water offshore applications.

 Dr Asiri Obeysekara